Bridgestone: Bicycles

 The Bridgestone Cycle Co Ltd. originated in 1949.
 It offers bicycles under its own brand and under the Anchor brand.

 At one time, Bridgestone marketed bicycles under the name Kabuki.

 The U.S. marketing director of the Bicycle division, Grant Petersen, developed a reputation for resisting popular trends in the bicycle industry and instead followed his own personal philosophy of building dependable and comfortable bicycles.
 Peterson applied this approach to Rivendell Bicycle Works after Bridgestone stopped marketing bicycles in the U.S.

-The company was an innovator in the nascent mountain bike scene, designing mountain bikes with shorter chain-stays and steeper frame angles than then popular.
-This made it more nimble and a better climber.
+The company was an innovator in the emerging mountain bike scene, designing nimbler mountain bikes with shorter chain-stays and steeper frame angles than other popular bikes.

 Until 1986, Bridgestone models were numbered in multiples of 100, with the higher numbers indicating a higher end bike.
 The entry level road bike in 1986, for example, may have been the Bridgestone 100, while the Bridgestone 700 would have been a competition level race bike.
 Beginning in 1987 there was a change, with model designations consisting of two letters followed by a numeral.
 The letters indicated the type of bike, and the number indicated the position in the product lineup.
 The numbering was also reversed, with the smaller numbers indicating a higher position in the product line.
 For example, the RB-1 would have been the top-of-the-line road bike, followed by the RB-2, RB-3, etc.